-- Identify conflicts between a) IFCA and Anglers, b) Commercial and Recreational, c) Conservation need and Angling Practices.
+- Identify conflicts.
+For example conflict may lie between a) IFCA and Anglers, b) Commercial and Recreational fishers, c) Conservation need and Angling Practices, d) Developers and Anglers. - There may be need for the use of voluntary Codes of Conduct in order to address conflict.